4.75 from 8 votes

 • Cut butter into the flour mixture with a pastry cutter or two knives until the mixture resembles coarse meal.

 • Stir in the Pepperjack cheese.
 Add the buttermilk and stir until just combined.
+Be careful not to overmix the dough to keep the biscuits light.

 • Press the mixture into a 1/4-cup measuring cup to form 9 small, even biscuits.
 (You may need to squeeze the mix together to ensure it adheres.)
 Place the biscuits on a plate or parchment paper-lined baking sheet until you've formed them all.